SWIM-ucf/SWIM/README.md

 A web-based emulator for MIPS64 made for educational purposes.
 Its emulation core supports over 60 real instructions and 20 pseudo-instuctions and an user interface that provides the following features:
 - Step execute and execute code down to the individual [stages](https://en.wikipedia.org/wiki/Instruction_cycle)
 - Upload files to SWIM and Copy code to the user's clipboard to be saved locally
-- A register viewer that displays General Purpose and Floating Point registers with toggle to different views (decimal, binary, hexadecimal, float, double)
+- A register viewer that displays General Purpose and Floating Point registers with toggling to different views (decimal, binary, hexadecimal, float, double)
 - A console viewer to display errors and suggestions on fixing them
 - A memory viewer to see the code compiled and updated as it executes
 - A visualization of the datapath to see the individual parts that make up the general and floating-point coprocessors and the values inside each wire
 - Utilizes the Monaco Code Editor library to provide:
 	- Syntax highlighting of our custom language
 	- Highlighting the previously executed line
-	- Providing mouse hover information on the instructions and errors
+	- Providing mouse hover information on instructions and errors
 	- Expands the pseudo-instructions into their hardware equivalent upon assembling code

 Supported Instructions:
+- Conventional Instructions:
 	- add
 	- addu
 	- sub
 	- mul
 	- div
 	- lw
 	- sw
 	- lui
 	- andi
 	- ori
 	- addiu
 	- dadd
 	- dsub
 	- dmul
 	- ddiv
 	- or
 	- and
-- add.s
-- add.d
-- sub.s
-- sub.d
-- mul.s
-- mul.d
-- div.s
-- div.d
 	- dahi
 	- dati
 	- daddi
 	- daddiu
 	- daddu
 	- dsubu
 	- dmulu
 	- ddivu
 	- slt
 	- sltu
-- swc1
-- lwc1
-- mtc1
-- dmtc1
 	- j
 	- jr
 	- jal
 	- jalr
 	- beq
 	- b
 	- bne
+	- sll
+	- nop
+	- syscall `Note: This is currently a stubbed instruction to halt emulation.`

+- Floating-Point Instructions:
+	- add.s
+	- add.d
+	- sub.s
+	- sub.d
+	- mul.s
+	- mul.d
+	- div.s
+	- div.d
 	- c.eq.s
 	- c.eq.d
 	- c.lt.s
 	- c.lt.d
 	- c.le.s
 	- c.le.d
 	- c.ngt.s
 	- c.ngt.d
 	- c.nge.s
 	- c.nge.d
+	- swc1
+	- lwc1
+	- mtc1
+	- dmtc1
 	- bc1t
 	- bc1f
-- sll
-- nop
-- syscall, Note: This is currently a stubbed instruction to halt emulation.

 Supported Pseudo-instructions:
 - li